dariairad/pands-problem-sheet/README.md

 ### Explanation

-1. Started with creating a custom function `sqrt(n)` that calculates the square root approximation based on Newton's Method.
+1. I started with creating a function `sqrt(n)` that calculates the square root approximation based on Newton's Method.
 The function takes in one argument, a (positive) number.
-    - The variable `approx` is a starting point for the calculations and stores value `0.5 * n` as the square root of a number can't be less than half of it's value.
+    - The variable `approx` is a starting point for the calculations and stores value `0.5 * n` as the square root of a number can't be less than half of its value.
     - The variable `better` stores output of the square root approximation method formula.
 The formula takes in the number (`n`) and the initial approximation (`approx`) for the calculations: `0.5 * (approx + (n / approx))`.
-    - Once better approximation (`better`) is calculated the output of the calculation replaces the initial approximation and is now stored under `approx` variable.
+    - Once a better approximation (`better`) is calculated the output of the calculation replaces the initial approximation and is now stored under the `approx` variable.
-    - New value of the `approx`is now being used in the calculation to find even better approximation of the square root.
+    - New value of the `approx`is now used in the calculation to find an even better approximation of the square root.
     - The cycle continues as long as better approximation can be found, i.e. until values of `better` and `approx` aren't equal (`better != approx`).
- 2. Next follows the `print()` function that includes a message asking user for an input.
+ 2. Next follows the `print()` function that includes a message asking the user for an input.
- 3. The input itself, stored as `n`, is taken in separately preventing the same message from being displayed where exception is identified.
+ 3. The input itself, stored as `n`, is taken in separately, preventing the same message from being displayed where an exception is identified.
  4. In order to allow for the calculations, the input taken in needs to be a positive float (or int).
  5. `try/except` statement is used for input validation.
 Along with values of format other than str or int, the following are also identified as invalid inputs: negative numbers, 0, blank input.
 Due to the use of the `while` loop, the user is being prompted for an input until valid input is provided.
- 6. Once valid input is provided, the function `sqrt(n)`is being called and stored under `rawResult` variable.
+ 6. Once valid input is provided, the function `sqrt(n)`is being called and stored under the `rawResult` variable.
- 7. Instead of displaying the result straight away, the user gets to choose whether they want to a raw or rounded result to be returned - Yes/No choice.
+ 7. Instead of displaying the result straight away, the user gets to choose whether they want a raw or rounded result to be returned - Yes/No choice.
 The answer is validated using `try/except` block.
 The `while` loop is used to keep prompting for valid input where needed.
  8. After a valid input is provided, the `if`statement is used to define next steps.
 If user chooses the rounding option, they can then also set the number of decimal places used for the rounding, incl.
 0 to round to the closest whole number/int.
 In here the input needs to be a positive int or a 0.
 Again, the `try/except` block and `while` loop are being used.
 If valid input is provided, `round()`function is used to round the result.
- 9. If user chooses not to round the result, the raw value is given (`rawResult`).
+ 9. If the user chooses not to round the result, the raw value is given (`rawResult`).

 ### References